nosana-ci/docs.nosana.io/docs/inference/writing_a_job.md

           - **`url`**: URL representing where the asset is located.
           - **`target`**: Location where the asset should be downloaded to.

+### `cmd`

+The `cmd` array is important to illustrate, because there are some nuances on how to use it.
+If you are familiar with how to use the `cmd` property in Docker, you should already have an idea of how this property works.

+There are two primary ways of using the `cmd` array.

+1. String based CMD
+2. Array based CMD

+### String based CMD

+When the first element of the array is the whole command, such as:
+`"gunicorn -w 4 -k uvicorn.workers.UvicornWorker main:app"`
+Bash will be used as the shell to interpret this command.

+### Array based CMD

+Another option is to put each command and every flag as it's own element in an array:
+`["/bin/sh", "-c", gunicorn", "-w", "4", "-k", "uvicorn.workers.UvicornWorker", "main:app"]`

+With the array based notation, we are able to specify the shell we want to use.
+Note that most often you will need to append `-c` flag after `/bin/sh`

+You can read more about how to use the `cmd` property by going to the [Docker Documentation](https://docs.docker.com/reference/dockerfile/#cmd).

 ### Job JSON schema

 Here you will be able to see the full JSON schema specification for a Nosana Job.